ossd-s24/wwwld1-weekly/README.md

-This is a simple template for the class blog.
+This is my weekly blog, here is the [link](https://ossd-s24.github.io/wwwld1-weekly/)